mitch-b/course-in-a-box/modules/client/_posts/2000-01-01-getting-started.markdown

 1. Set application name as : 'ODataLabClient'
 1. Set library as 'sap.m' and leave 'Create an Initial View' checked.
-1. When creating the initial view, set Name to 'App' and leave JavaScript development paradigm checked.
+1. When creating the initial view, set Name to 'App' and choose XML development paradigm.
 Click Finish.
 1. If you are prompted to open the Java EE perspective, you can switch to it if you'd like.

 Now, let's take a look at what it takes to run a UI5 application on Tomcat.